apache/activemq-website/src/components/classic/documentation/using-activemq-classic-5.md

 ### Commercial Documentation

-The commercial providers listed on the [support](../../../support) page may also have additional documentation, examples, tutorials, etc... that can help you get started using ActiveMQ Classic.
+The commercial providers listed on the [support](../../../support) page may also have additional documentation, examples, tutorials, etc... that can help you get started using ActiveMQ.